-Constance is an Associate Professor in Digital Media at the University of Wisconsin–Madison and co-directs the Games+Learning+Society (GLS) Center.
-She collaborates with the Center on translating interventions for healthy minds to digital media and games, particularly for youth.
+Constance is currently a professor in the Department of Informatics at the University of California-Irvine.
+Previously, she was an Associate Professor in Digital Media at the University of Wisconsin–Madison and co-directs the Games+Learning+Society (GLS) Center.
+She collaborated with the Center on translating interventions for healthy minds to digital media and games, particularly for youth.

 Her research is on cognition and learning in commercial entertainment games and games for impact.
 In 2011-2012, she served as Senior Policy Analyst in the White House Office of Science and Technology Policy (OSTP) where she advised on national initiatives related to games for impact.